 Starting in the 1990s, the channel setting became an increasingly popular style in ring design.
 With their clean, sleek look, channel set rings are well-suited to the modern preference for straight lines and simple, elegant styles.
 Wider metal borders also have become more admired, due to the beautiful contrast of sparkle and reflective shine.

 Channel Set Engagement Ring Settings

 You have a number of options when it comes to selecting your perfect channel set engagement ring.
-Many channel set rings consist of a simple band of precious metal with round brilliant diamonds filling the channel.
+Many channel set rings consist of a simple band of precious metal with round brilliant or baguette diamonds filling the channel.
 Smaller accent diamonds offer a classic look, while a channel set engagement ring with larger accent diamonds is ideal for a more glamorous style.

 Princess Cut Diamond Accents

 If you love the channel set look but you want a seamless, diamond-encrusted look, consider choosing princess cut diamond accents instead of traditional rounds.
 With these gorgeous square gems, you don’t have the typical gaps between the stones, making this a very popular option.
 This style looks stunning next to a princess cut engagement ring.